What to do if the Color of your Dental Crown doesn’t Match.

 As we mentioned above, choosing the proper shade for a dental crown can be a difficult task for your dentist and one that’s hard to get precisely right.
 So, if you have a new crown made, what guarantees do you have about how well your new one will match?

 Well, since this is such a subjective issue (what looks right to you vs. what looks acceptable to your dentist), you’re unlikely to get any firm guarantee.
-However, if you work together, there are plenty of things that you and your dentist can do to help to ensure that the outcome of your new crown is as perfect as possible.
+However, if you work together, there are plenty of things that you and your dentist can do to help ensure that the outcome of your new crown is as perfect as possible.
 We discuss them below on this page.

 Advantages –